shazzyxd/Connect4Game/README.md

 If you want to play multiplayer:

-Either open a second instance of the client on another machine or use the pre-opened second client from the automatic launch.
+**Either** open a second instance of the client on another machine using `run_game.bat` and closing out the server and one client window

+**or** use the pre-opened second client from the automatic launch on the same machine.

 Enter the IP address of the machine running the server (default: localhost for same machine).